tangledhelix/DP_papaoppo/README.md

 * p.
 279: changed "advisible" to "advisable" (if they think it advisable)
 * p.
 301: changed "Altkathliusmus" to "Altkatholismus" (Schulte, Der Altkatholismus)
 * p.
 315: changed "reponse" to "response" (direct response to the question)
 * p.
+316: changed "apearance" to "appearance" (a very different appearance)
+* p.
 317: changed "precedure" to "procedure" (of the Roman procedure)

 ### HTML file review ###